 It is also important to seek advice from a practitioner before doing that.
-Interproxa brushes are a good alternative of flossing for children.
+Interproximal brushes are a good alternative to flossing for children.
 Children who floss enjoy better oral health which is why you should encourage your children to floss daily.

 - Break off a section of your dental floss around 18 inches in length.